Republican Sawyer Fends Off Democratic Challenger Kempton - NewsBreak

 Missouri personal property tax bills on the way, likely higher than years past

-ST. LOUIS – It’s that time of year again when personal property tax bills might soon start showing up in your mailboxes.
+It's that time of year again when personal property tax bills might soon start showing up in your mailboxes.
 A friendly warning for Missouri car owners, your bill might be more expensive than years past.
-Missourians are required to pay personal property taxes to their...

-Marijuana is legal in Missouri after voters approved Amendment 3 — Now what?

-Now that adult-use cannabis is legal in Missouri, what comes next?
-On Tuesday night, voters signed off on Amendment 3, legalizing recreational marijuana in the state.

 KMBC.com